If it's time to replace, repair or maintain your houseboat canvas you will find discussions below on . . .

 Another important point to make about your frame is to pay close attention to the crown.
 Ask that a proper crown be put into the top when it is manufactured.
 Too flat of a crown creates water puddling disasters in the fabric.

-Houseboat tops should also be built with zippered pockets for ease of installation and removal.
+Houseboat canvas should also be built with zippered pockets for ease of installation and removal.

 Make sure your zippers are #10 in size so they will last as long as possible.